The Organon

 They ensure solutions survive contact with the real world — through falsification, language alignment, and insistence on concrete practical consequences.

-The seventeen
+The twenty

 Every philosopher contributes specific, actionable principles.
 Not ornaments — engineering tools.